Real Name | Taylor Kitsch |

 - Taylor Kitsch's real name is Taylor Kitsch

-- Taylor Kitsch's nationality is Canadian
+- Taylor Kitsch is Canadian

-- What does Taylor Kitsch do?
-Taylor Kitsch's job is being a(n) Actor, Model
+- Taylor Kitsch is a(n) Actor, Model

 - How old is Taylor Kitsch?
 Taylor Kitsch is 43 years old